FnControlOption/zig-rs/README.md

-parsing and AST code based on https://github.com/ziglang/zig/tree/master/lib/std/zig
+- parsing and AST code based on https://github.com/ziglang/zig/tree/master/lib/std/zig

-mostly complete
+	- mostly complete

-see [src/ast/tests.rs](src/ast/tests.rs) for what has been verified as working
+	- see [src/ast/tests.rs](src/ast/tests.rs) for what has been verified as working
+- language server based on https://github.com/zigtools/zls
+	- work in progress